cjx3711/life-sorting-algo/README.md

 No it's not an actual programmable algorithm :sadface:, but at the very least it will serve as a guide on how to sort my files.
 Or if I am unavailable or otherwise unreachable, how to navigate the mess of files I have.

 File locations (as of 4 Jul 2017):
-- The Tomes (2x 4TB drives storing my life's archives)
+- The Tomes (2x 4TB drives storing my life's archives 100% redundancy)
+  - Synced using FreeFileSync
+- Knowledgebase (2TB drive storing mostly Anime)
+- Storage (4TB drive in desktop storing ???)
 - Dropbox (250+GB storing project work prior to uni)
 - Google Drive (100GB storing all documents)
-- OneDrive (1TB storing misc crap)
+- OneDrive (1TB storing misc school all Audio Entertainment)
 - Flash Drives (2x 64GB misc file transferring)

 ## Folder structure (Tomes)